 JOHANN DAVID HEINICHEN (1683 - 1729)

-Heinichen wrote operas in the earlier part of his career and moved to Italy with the express purpose of studying the art of Italian oepra at its source.
-His single opera for Dresden, Flavio Crispo, remained incomplete, abandoned, it seems, when the Italian opera company was disbanded.
+Heinichen wrote operas in the earlier part of his career and moved to Italy with the express purpose of studying the art of Italian opera at its source.
+His single opera for Dresden, Flavio Crispo, remained incomplete – abandoned, it seems, when the Italian opera company was disbanded.

 Heinichen was extremely prolific as a composer.
 Of his instrumental music some two dozen concertos survive.
-These include a number of cocnertos for multiple instruments.
+These include a number of concertos for multiple instruments.

 Vocal and Instrumental Music

-Heinichen, in accordance with the demands of his employment, wrote a number of serenades and other celebratory pieces for voices and instruments.
+In accordance with the demands of his employment, Heinichen wrote a number of serenades and other celebratory pieces for voices and instruments.